 Sometimes, when data centralization isn’t available, teams build Band-Aid approaches that can work for a while but aren’t effective and can create more work.
 Global search and centralized data are better and more accessible.

 “You can search all projects, four years of interviews,” Brenna added.
-“For example, you can go in and see what people think about when they talk about ‘home’ or ‘family.’
+“For example, you can see what people think when they talk about ‘home’ or ‘family.’
 You can search for any word, and it comes up with all the interviews anyone has ever done.”

 When work is completed for stakeholders, insights professionals show their work, and “they can see the answer for themselves, just as we are empowered to find that answer for ourselves.”

-To offer this level of data transparency means data has to be centrally located.
-It has to be accessible, and it has to be accessible easily and in a meaningful way.
+To offer this level of data transparency, data must be centrally located.
+It has to be accessible, and it has to be accessible quickly and in a meaningful way.

 “Being transparent with data is a goal of many companies,” Jenn added.
 “Make it a habit to cross-functionally have other departments interact with the data.”